anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 On the portal, inside your IoT hub service, go to the left navigation panel and select "Shared Access Policies".
 Then click on the policy "service", and capture the primary key

 ### 3.0.4.
 Launch the simulator
-Launch the simulator, against the provisioned Azure IoT instance, to run every 10 seconds with 200 devices, to run for an hour.
+Launch the simulator from 3.0.1, against the provisioned Azure IoT instance, to run every 10 seconds with 200 devices, to run for an hour.

 # 4. HDInsight Kafka
 ### 4.0.1.
 Provision a HDInsight Kafka cluster